CarlvinJerry/sources/content/authors/admin/_index.md

 Hello, I'm Carlvin, a lover of data.

 My main skills are data analysis; including manipulation and visualization, statitics and predictive modeling.
 As a quantitative analyst, I develop and test existing to new models for financial markets analysis.
-I can work with **R**, **Python**, **MS Office** and the **Microsoft Azure** machine learning platform.
+I can work with **R**, **Python**, **F#** and the **Microsoft Azure** machine learning platform.

 In the night, I love to analyze data, create visualizations to extract meaningful insights and explore different statistical concepts and their applications in real world problems.

-This is my website and blog, here you will find my research work in posts, talks I partake in and my data science projects.
+This is my website and or blog, here you will find my research work in posts, talks I partake in and my data science projects.
 Feel free to read, comment or offer new suggestions.